josquin-research-project/jrp-scores/README.md

 # Composers #

-Individual composers' works are archived independently, and each of their repositories can be viewed by clicking in the first column of the table below.
+Individual composer's works are archived independently, and each of their repositories can be viewed by clicking in the first column of the table below.
 Each composer is assigned a unique three-letter code listed in the first column that is the name of the directory in